Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/index.rst

 In the ``Minting`` tutorials you will mint various types of tokens.

 In the ``eSealing`` tutorial, you are going to learn how to seal a document, so you can prove that it was in your possession at the time of sealing.
-You will use a front-end and the browser wallet to register the file hash of a selected document in a smart contract and then display the timestamp and the sealer from an already time-stamped document at the front-end.
+You will use a front end and the |bw| to register the file hash of a selected document in a smart contract and then display the timestamp and the sealer from an already time-stamped document at the front end.

 .. toctree::
    :maxdepth: 1